BrockAltug/brockaltug/README.md

 	•	Skilled in managing environment variables, ensuring application security and scalability in cloud environments.

 I thrive in collaborative, cross-functional teams where I can contribute to driving projects forward with creativity, technical expertise, and a focus on delivering impactful results.
-My passion lies in exploring and adopting emerging technologies in web development, artificial intelligence (AI), and automation to stay ahead in the ever-evolving tech landscape.
+My passion lies in exploring and adopting emerging technologies in web development, artificial intelligence, and automation to stay ahead in the ever-evolving tech landscape.

 As a proactive learner and contributor, I actively engage in open-source projects, sharing my knowledge and learning from the global developer community.
 I am committed to continuously refining my skills through hands-on experience, staying updated with the latest industry trends, and experimenting with innovative tools and frameworks.
 This approach enables me to design and develop high-quality, scalable, and user-centric solutions that address real-world challenges while exceeding expectations.